LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 	*	boolean values (``True`` and ``False``)
 	*	lists
 	*	dictionaries
+	*	templates

-This is similar to what JSON_ supports (except for date objects).
+This is similar to what JSON_ supports (except for date objects and templates).

 	.. _JSON: http://www.json.org/